 Attention-deficit/hyperactivity disorder (ADHD) stands as a prevalent mental health disorder affecting individuals of all ages and backgrounds, including those within the autism spectrum.

-Within the realm of mental health diseases, ADHD presents unique challenges characterized by difficulties with attention, impulse control, and hyperactivity.
+Within the realm of mental health diseases, ADHD presents unique challenges characterised by difficulties with attention, impulse control, and hyperactivity.

 Causes of ADHD